brightprogrammer/brightprogrammer.github.io/content/posts/fixing-recursions-in-grammar.md

 Did you like the post?
 Drop in a comment!
 If you find any error in this post, I'm only a human, and I'll accept my mistakes, and make any changes if required.

+## Edit

+I'm also sure that this grammar form will heavily change when the depth of this "induced recursion" increases, because then we won't only have $X$, $Y$, $Z$ and $b$, $c$, $l$, $m$, but instead have a lot more terminals, and depending on how the rules appear, and how the recursion is performed (we took only one expansion per rule), the complexity will arise as well.

+So?
+Will we have to go through this process again?
+For every new grammar we encounter, can't we just use this as a formula?
+I don't know to be honest.
+Maybe from next time I'll just use a pre existing good parser generator, or just use a better algorithm.
+I also don't know whether it's always possible to rewrite the grammar like this or not.
+When it comes to this "inductive recursion", things can get a lot scary.

+One possible hack would be to first go through the grammar at hand, and look for any cases like this.
+This can be easily detectable by finding cycles in a graph.
+A graph where each node represents a rule or a terminal.
+I remember creating a tool for this on my stream, but sadly I don't have the code now, just the live streamed video on YT.

+So if you notice something like this, next time in your grammar, make sure to fix it then and there if possible, otherwise maybe try a right to left parser, or some other advanced algorithm that does not use backtracking.

 # Further Reading

 - [[1]](https://www.microsoft.com/en-us/research/wp-content/uploads/2000/04/naacl2k-proc-rev.pdf) - Removing Left Recursion from Context-Free Grammars